 3. Staging Makes a House Look Larger

 Home staging is all about maximizing the space that you have to show to potential buyers.
 When you go through and pack up all your stuff and get rid of the clutter, it makes your home look larger.
-When you are staging your home, or if you hire the professionals like Astra Staging to do it for you, make sure that you don’t leave anything where it could be bumped into by a potential buyer.
+When you are staging your home, or if you hire the professionals to do it for you, make sure that you don’t leave anything where it could be bumped into by a potential buyer.
 This only serves to make them thing of the home as crowded and cramped.
 You want them to see wide open space when they walk through and imagine their own stuff set up in the rooms of your home.

 4. Staging Gives Every Room a Purpose